SNAP Eligibility Calculator — Ohio

 Can roommates be separate SNAP households in Ohio?

-Where do I apply for SNAP benefits in Ohio after using the calculator?
+Where do I apply for SNAP in Ohio after checking eligibility?